 The printed Admission Ticket confirms that a student is registered to take a specified test on a specified date, at a specified test center, and it confirms students are who they say they are.
 Students must bring their printed ticket to the test center for admittance—electronic copies are not accepted.

-Before allowing students into the test center, supervisors validate a student’s identity using:
+Before allowing students into the test center, coordinators validate a student's identity using:

 - The student’s appearance

 - The student’s Admission Ticket